Quodatum/file-walker/README.md

 a Java `SimpleFileVisitor` implementation. https://docs.oracle.com/javase/7/docs/api/java/nio/file/SimpleFileVisitor.html The result depends a lot on the environment.
 Results listing a folder tree containing 25,000 files across a LAN.
 With version 0.2.8.
-Apart part the ,strange but repeatable, ReadyNAS xq result there is no significant performance gain from the Java implementation.
+Apart from the ,strange but repeatable, ReadyNAS xq result there is no significant performance gain from the Java implementation.

 ### Velvet - ReadyNAS server

 ````
 velvet
 <testsuites time="PT10M46.481S">